WilliamHerrgott/rawdata-porfolio-sova/README.md

   <h1 class="display-3">Repository for the Portfolio project for RAWDATA course.
-See PDF attached to this repository.</h1>
+See PDF attached to this repository in the subjects folder.</h1>

 <div>
   <h1 class="display-3">